Kelebrimbor97/Childrens_National_Docker_Environment/README.md

 Step 1: Clone this repo

 ### Description
 This repo contains the instructions to setup the docker environment for the Kuka and Smart wheelchair projects.
 In theory, since we are using docker, the steps after installing docker should be the same for both windows and linux.
 Initially the steps shown in [this video](https://www.youtube.com/watch?v=qWuudNxFGOQ) (Also featured by ROS on their official documentation site) were followed, with the simple modification of ROS2 Galactic instead of [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html).
 Moving ahead, the individual packages required for these projects can be found in their respective sections.
 As of the moment, while this project is in progress, the reason for opting to use ROS2 Galactic is it's high stability.
-We noticed that ROS2 Humble
+We noticed that ROS2 Humble has issued loading URDF files as

 _Note:_
 - Docker installation instructions are provided below, while it is assumed that proper graphical drivers and CUDA for Nvidia GPUs are installed, the official instructions for which can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/contents.html).